Devops-b1/on-cdec-b13-terraform/Readme.md

 What are the properties of s3
 s3 lifecycle
 s3 storage classes
-how to optimze storage in s3
+how to save cost in infra
 how to host static website